Research Track—12 Courses Total

 - 2 BA seminars (HIST 29801 BA Thesis Seminar I and HIST 29802 BA Thesis Seminar II)

-Courses without a HIST number may be used only with departmental permission; you should submit a petition to the undergraduate program coordinator to have them considered (see Petitioning for Credit below).
+Courses without a HIST number may be used only with departmental permission; you should submit a petition to the associate director to have them considered (see Petitioning for Credit below).
 You may use one Civilization sequence (up to three courses in the same sequence) to count towards history-major requirements, but only if these courses are not also being used to count towards Core requirements.

 You are required to take six courses in, or directly related to, your chosen main field.
-You construct the main field and choose your other courses in close consultation with the undergraduate program coordinator, subject to final approval by the faculty chair of the Collegiate Affairs Committee.
+You construct the main field and choose your other courses in close consultation with the associate director, subject to final approval by the faculty chair of the Undergraduate Studies Committee.

 You must also take a number of elective courses.
 If you are pursuing the research track, you take four electives and complete the major with two seminars for the BA thesis.
 Electives should complement your main field, extend the range of your historical awareness, and explore varying approaches to historical analysis and interpretation.
 You are encouraged to take courses that introduce significant civilizational or chronological breadth into your studies, or a different methodology or theme than you are studying in your major field.